Black Friday and slave Trade

 Because of the crowds and the accompanying traffic jams, no police officer was allowed to go on leave that day.

-Retailers, on the other hand, recorded huge profits during this season.
-The profits were usually recorded in black in.
-After campaigns to rebrand the day from Black Friday to Big Friday failed, retailers took it over and today it is marked by huge discounts to shoppers and profits for retailers.
+After campaigns to rebrand the day from Black Friday to Big Friday failed, retailers took it over and today it is observed by giving huge Black Friday discounts to shoppers.

-Somehow, this has helped remove the negative connotations linked to the day.
+Somehow, this has helped remove the negative connotations linked to Black Friday.